Aravind-Suresh/FaceSwap/README.md

 # FaceSwap
-A repository containing source codes for swapping faces in images.
+A repository which contains source codes for Swapping faces in images.